epfl-ml4ed/SkillThrills/protosp01/evaluation/README.md

 # Limitation:
 with the ner style, we get extract spans for skills, while sometimes the whole sentence means the skill

+# Mike:
+train entity linking models on the above datasets
+models: Blink (encoder model bert, better) and Genre + GENIE trie Blink is pre-trained on wikipedia but really good because there's a lot of esco sklls in wikipedia.
+TODO quantify overlap.